flutter/flutter/specs/elements.md

 <script>
 // ELEMENT TREE API

-abstract class ChildNode {
+abstract class Node extends EventTarget {
+  @override
+  external List<EventTarget> getEventDispatchChain(); // O(N) in number of ancestors across shadow trees
+  // implements EventTarget.getEventDispatchChain()
+  // returns the event dispatch chain (including handling shadow trees)

-  @nonnull external TreeScope get ownerScope; // O(1)
+  external Root get owner; // O(1)

   external ParentNode get parentNode; // O(1)
-  external Element get parentElement; // O(1) // if parentNode isn't an element, returns null external ChildNode get previousSibling; // O(1) external ChildNode get nextSibling; // O(1)
+  external Element get parentElement; // O(1) // if parentNode isn't an element, returns null external Node get previousSibling; // O(1) external Node get nextSibling; // O(1)

-  // the following all throw if parentNode is null external void insertBefore(@nonnull List</*@nonnull*/ ChildNode> nodes); // O(N) in number of arguments plus all their descendants external void insertAfter(@nonnull List</*@nonnull*/ ChildNode> nodes); // O(N) in number of arguments plus all their descendants external void replaceWith(@nonnull List</*@nonnull*/ ChildNode> nodes); // O(N) in number of descendants plus arguments plus all their descendants external void remove(); // O(N) in number of descendants
+  // the following all throw if parentNode is null external void insertBefore(List nodes); // O(N) in number of arguments plus all their descendants external void insertAfter(List nodes); // O(N) in number of arguments plus all their descendants external void replaceWith(List nodes); // O(N) in number of descendants plus arguments plus all their descendants
+  // nodes must be String, Text, or Element

+  external void remove(); // O(N) in number of descendants

+  // called when parentNode changes
+  // this is why insertBefore(), append(), et al, are O(N) -- the whole affected subtree is walked
+  // mutating the element tree from within this is strongly discouraged, since it will result in the
-  // called when parentNode changes external void parentChangeCallback(ParentNode oldParent, ParentNode newParent, ChildNode previousSibling, ChildNode nextSibling); // O(N) in descendants
+  // callbacks being invoked while the element tree is in a different state than implied by the callbacks external void parentChangeCallback(ParentNode oldParent, ParentNode newParent, Node previousSibling, Node nextSibling); // O(N) in descendants
   // default implementation calls attached/detached
   void attachedCallback() { }
   void detachedCallback() { }

   external List<ContentElement> getDestinationInsertionPoints(); // O(N) in number of insertion points the node is in
-  // returns the <content> elements to which this element was distributed }
+  // returns the <content> elements to which this element was distributed

-abstract class Node extends EventTarget {
-  @override
-  external List</*@nonnull*/ EventTarget> getEventDispatchChain(); // O(N) in number of ancestors across shadow trees
-  // implements EventTarget.getEventDispatchChain()
-  // returns the event dispatch chain (including handling shadow trees)

   external Node cloneNode({bool deep: false}); // O(1) if deep=false, O(N) in the number of descendants if deep=true

   external ElementStyleDeclarationList get style; // O(1)
-  // for nodes that aren't reachable from the Application Document, returns null
+  // for nodes that aren't in the ApplicationRoot's composed tree,
-  // (so in particular orphaned subtrees and nodes in module documents don't have one)
+  // returns null (so in particular orphaned subtrees and nodes in
+  // module Roots don't have one, nor do shadow tree Roots)
+  // also always returns null for ContentElement elements
-  //  -- should be updated when the node's parent chain changes (same time as, e.g.,
+  //  -- should be (lazily) updated when the node's parent chain
-  //     the id hashtable is updated)
+  //     changes (same time as, e.g., the id hashtable is marked
-  // also always returns null for ContentElement elements and ShadowRoot nodes
+  //     dirty)

   external RenderNode get renderNode; // O(1)
   // this will be null until the first time it is rendered